 Seven patients (17.1%) in Group 1 and 6 patients (15.4%) in Group 2 had histories of sleep apnea syndrome.
-In this subgroup, the differences in pain scores and SpO_2 levels were not
+In this sub-

 Table 2.
 Results of measurement for oxyhemoglobin saturation (arterial oxyhemoglobin saturation is called SpO2 when pulse oximetry is used to measure it) using pulse oximetry and the visual analog scale for pain.